FactomProject/FactomDocs/factomDataStructureDetails.md

 ##### Factoid Private Keys

 Single signature private keys are represented in human redable form using the same base58check as the public keys.
 The only difference is the prefix bytes.
 The Factoid private key prefix is `0x6478`.

-Human readable Factoid private keys will range between `Fs1KWJrpLdfucvmYwN2nWrwepLn8ercpMbzXshd1g8zyhKXLVLWj` and `Fs3GFV6GNV6ar4b8eGcQWpGFbFtkNWKfEPdbywmha8ez5p7XMJyk`
+Human readable Factoid private keys will range between `Fs1KWJrpLdfucvmYwN2nWrwepLn8ercpMbzXshd1g8zyhKXLVLWj` and `Fs3GFV6GNV6ar4b8eGcQWpGFbFtkNWKfEPdbywmha8ez5p7XMJyk` representing all zeros and all ones.

 ##### Entry Credit Private Keys

 Single signature private keys are represented in human redable form using the same base58check as the public keys.
 The only difference is the prefix bytes.
 The Entry Credit private key prefix is `0x5db6`.

-Human readable Entry Credit private keys will range between `Es2Rf7iM6PdsqfYCo3D1tnAR65SkLENyWJG1deUzpRMQmbh9F3eG` and `Es4NQHwo8F4Z4oMnVwndtjV1rzZN3t5pP5u5jtdgiR1RA6FH4Tmc`
+Human readable Entry Credit private keys will range between `Es2Rf7iM6PdsqfYCo3D1tnAR65SkLENyWJG1deUzpRMQmbh9F3eG` and `Es4NQHwo8F4Z4oMnVwndtjV1rzZN3t5pP5u5jtdgiR1RA6FH4Tmc` representing all zeros and all ones.

 ## Block Elements